libktx/ktx/.github/CONTRIBUTING.md

 Use [Mockito-Kotlin](https://github.com/nhaarman/mockito-kotlin) for mocking.
 - If your pull request is not a simple bug fix or small utility, make sure to link it to an existing issue or create an issue with your proposal first.
 Major API changes or new modules have to be discussed with the maintainers first.
-Skipping the issue will not get your pull request rejected outright, but note that undiscussed major changes might require a rewrite.
+Skipping the issue will not get your pull request rejected outright, but note that major changes without approval might require a rewrite.
 - All notable changes should be added to the [changelog](../CHANGELOG.md) with an appropriate label:
   - **[FEATURE]** - a new functionality.